TophatSynth/medic_backup/MD2001/Lecture Notes/Week 11/Quality not quantity.md

 - Eg Lancet 88.5 citations per year for the last two years

 Researching
 - Always start with high quality secondary research - the data has already been validated by experts
-#tofinish empirical evidence?

 ## Forest plots
 - List of individual studies